LLJFT/CODRosterScheduler/replit.md

 ## Overview

 This is a team schedule and attendance management application for Marvel Rivals esports teams.
-The application allows team managers to track player availability across different roles (Tank, DPS, Support, Sub, Coach) for weekly practice sessions.
+The application allows team managers to track player availability across different roles (Tank, DPS, Support) for weekly practice sessions.
 It features a weekly calendar view with time block selections, real-time synchronization with Google Sheets, and a Material Design-inspired interface with golden/black theme matching Marvel Rivals branding.

 ## User Preferences